Eckhart Tolle

 We can experience narcissistic abuse within an intimate or familial relationship, a friendship, in the workplace...in fact, within any kind of relationship.

-You are NOT responsible for what has happened to you.
+No matter what you have experienced, you are NOT responsible for what has happened to you.

 Your kind, empathic nature will have been taken advantage of, and you likely have a pattern of putting everyone else's needs above your own.
+This can be difficult to hold on to, but please remember, the abuse you suffered was never your fault.

 Narcissistic abuse is complex, and our healing can only truly begin once we are out of that abusive environment.